Functionalism in Psychology and Sociology Explained

 | Harvey Carr | Adaptive behaviour research; mental activity as environmental adjustment | Learning involves organisms actively adjusting to environmental demands |

 The emergence of functionalism represented a decisive break from structuralism, the dominant psychological approach of the late nineteenth century.
-Understanding this contrast illuminates why functionalist thinking proved particularly valuable for educational theory and practice.
+Understanding this contrast illuminates why functionalist thinking proved particularly valuable for educational theory and practise.

 Structuralism, pioneered by Wilhelm Wundt and Edward Titchener, sought to identify the basic elements of consciousness through introspection.
 Structuralists believed that by breaking down mental experiences into their simplest components, sensations, feelings, and images, they could discover the structure of the mind, much as chemists identify elemental compounds.